ADD THE FOLLOWING EMAIL ADDRESSES TO YOUR EMAIL ADDRESS BOOK

-Students whose parent institution is other than SAC or SCC are welcome to take courses here at SAC and get certified for them.
+Students whose parent institution is other than SAC are welcome to take courses here at SAC and get certified for them.
 Our VA Office will only need 2 things: 1) Parent Letter from the Parent School authorizing us to certify the approved courses, and 2) a completed Certification Request Form.
 Certification Requests from guest students will be processed in dated order among SAC regular Certification Request Forms.
 Guest students must meet our district's Satisfactory Academic Progress to be eligible for certification.

 CONCURRENT ENROLLMENT WITH OTHER INSTITUTIONS

-You may take courses offered at other colleges/universities, while enrolled at SAC, in order to satisfy your educational objective.
-The course/s must be equivalent to what is required on your Ed Plan.
-You must notify the SAC VRC prior to your registration date with other schools to make sure the course can be certified for benefits according to your educational plan by filling out a “Parent/Primary School Certification Request.”
-This form must be signed by a SAC academic counselor or dean.
+You may take courses offered at other colleges/universities, while enrolled at SAC, in order to satisfy your educational objective at SAC.
+The course/s must be equivalent to what is required on your Ed Plan at SAC.
+You must notify the SAC VRC Counselor prior to your registration date with other schools to make sure the course/s there can be certified for benefits according to your educational plan by filling out a "Parent/Primary School Certification Request."
+This form must be signed by a SAC academic counselor.
 You will then return it to SAC's VRC along with your Certification Request Forms.
-The SAC Certifying Official will submit the Official Parent Letter to the secondary institution you are concurrently enrolled.
-SAC becomes the parent school and the other institution becomes the secondary school where the student is a guest student.
-Students who aren't taking any courses at SAC but taking courses at other college/s, must fill out the Semester Certification Request Form as well and turn in to the VRC accompanied by the completed Parent letter.
+The SAC Certifying Official will submit the Official Parent Letter to the secondary school.
+Students who aren't taking any courses at SAC, but still has SAC as the Parent School must still fill out the Certification Request form .

 If you discontinue the class at the secondary school, you must notify the secondary school's VA Certifying Official.
 The secondary school will then adjust the certified units.
 When grades have been posted for the secondary school term, you will provide the SAC Admissions & Records with an Official Academic Transcript reflecting the grade/s you earned for the term.
 Failure to provide official transcripts may jeopardize future requests for secondary school certification and could affect your payment/s.
 Concurrent enrollment at another school may cause delays in monthly benefits.
 During peak periods, parent school certification requests could take approximately three to four weeks.